Europe Packing List for Families (2023): All the Essentials You NeedPosted by Jel Navarro on

 Carry-On Luggage: As always, we’re starting with the carry-on luggage!
 Pack your most important items including travel documents, medications and electronics.
 It’s possible to travel with a carry-on only for Europe.
 But when you have kids, it’s challenging!
 And that deserves a separate blog post on its own.
 For now, here are the things you need to pack in your carry on bag:

 ☑ Travel documents - US citizens need just their passport for visiting Schengen countries in Europe.
 But keep in mind that there’s a 90-day limit to this!
-Other travel documents you’ll need are photo IDs, itinerary, tickets and boarding passes.
+Other travel documents you’ll need are photo IDs (PhotoAid makes it super easy and convenient to take your passport photo using only your phone), itinerary, tickets and boarding passes.
 Keep all these documents secured and separated in an Extra Small Cube.
 This way, you can easily grab the cube during airport inspections.

 ☑ Wallet / money - Keep your wallet (with money and cards) inside your personal bag at all times!
 Pro Tip: Bring an extra credit or debit card for emergency purposes.
 Banks sometimes cancel international transactions even if you’ve notified them beforehand.